 Every child is different, so there’s no one-size-fits-all answer here.
-Some kids are probably going to need help longer than others.
+Some kids may need help with morning wake up times longer than others.

-Once a child is old to understand the concept of there being certain times to be awake and asleep based on Mommy and Daddy’s schedule (between two and three years old), you can begin training them to wake up at the right time.
+Once a child is old enough to understand the concept of bedtime and wake time (around the age of two or three years old), you can begin implementing a sleep training clock to help them.